SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

  <a name="todo"/>

 ## TODO
-This github is under active development.
-If you detect any bugs or potential improvements, please let me know.
-The following features are still to be developed :
 - Using a multiple shooting method for better optimization, and (?) better constraints
 - Updating the dynamic graph in a parallel process
 - Providing guarantee on the maximum time per iteration